sap-tutorials/Tutorials/tutorials/cloudsdk-js-vdm-delete/cloudsdk-js-vdm-delete.md

 }
 ```

 Restart your server and send a delete request to `http://localhost:3000/business-partners/1/address/1` (or the respective IDs you used in the previous tutorials).
-If everything works, you should see an empty response with status code 204 and your address should disappear in the backend.
+If everything works, you should see an empty response with status code 204 and your address should disappear from the backend.

 [DONE]
 [ACCORDION-END]